Apply for Financial Aid

 Students receiving financial aid are required to select a program of study that leads to an eligible degree or certificate at Shoreline Community College.
 The Financial Aid Office strongly encourages all financial aid recipients to meet with an academic advisor.

 The Advising Center is located in the FOSS (5000) Building, Room 5229.
 Appointments can be made by calling (206) 546-4559.
-Students are responsible for making certain they take courses that pertain to their program of student or risk exhausting their financial aid before they complete their degree or certificate.
+Students are responsible for making certain they take courses that pertain to their program of study or risk exhausting their financial aid before they complete their degree or certificate.

 Step 6: Apply for Federal Student Loans (optional)